 The financial aid programs at St. Elizabeth College of Nursing are intended to assist those students who otherwise would be unable to finance their nursing education.
-More than 90% of students receive some form of financial aid through St. Elizabeth College of Nursing.
 The College believes the primary responsibility for financing education lies first with the student and his/her family.
 Financial aid is awarded on the basis of demonstrated financial need assessed by use of a standard financial aid application, currently the Free Application for Federal Student Aid (FAFSA).

 TITLE IV REFUNDS POLICY